ePages-de/epages-rest-php/doc/files/shopobjects/information/ContactInformation.class.php.txt

 	/**
 	 * Gets the job title of the contact person in the default localization.
 	 *
+	 * @author David Pauli <contact@david-pauli.de>
+	 * @since 0.0.0
+	 * @api
-	 * @return String	The job title of the contact person in the default localization.
+	 * @return String|null The job title of the contact person in the default localization or null if the contact person job title is not set.
 	 */
 	public function getDefaultContactPersonJobTitle() {